biterplease/KCD2Mod-stoplevelling/README.md

 xsc     Scholarship
 ```

 These can be blocked completely.
-Those that are not on this list, are have their XP reduced every 30 seconds by a script, only if:
+Those that are not on this list, are have their XP reduced periodcally by script, only if:
 - Their current XP progress is >= 20%
 - The current skill or stat is >= the limit set in config.